MyLife-Services/mylife-documentation/alpha-team/MyLife-PRD.md

 3. User-Centric Design and Accessibility
    - Avatar Interpreters: The use of avatars as front-end interpreters to help present information in a way that is sensitive to trauma and user emotions.
 These avatars can adapt the presentation of content to suit the user's emotional state, improving comprehension and engagement while minimizing the potential for distress.
-   - Accessibility Enhancements: Technologies that ensure digital platforms are accessible to users with disabilities, enhancing inclusivity.
+   - Accessibility Enhancements: Technologies that ensure digital platforms are accessible to members with disabilities, enhancing inclusivity.
 This includes features such as screen readers, voice control, and customizable interfaces that cater to various needs.
    - Personalization Algorithms: AI-driven personalization that tailors the user experience based on individual preferences and behaviors.
 These algorithms ensure that each user interacts with the platform in a way that is most meaningful and relevant to them.

 4. Integration with Other Platforms and Services
-   - API Ecosystems: The rise of API ecosystems that allow seamless integration with other services, enabling users to import and export their data easily.
+   - API Ecosystems: The rise of API ecosystems that allow seamless integration with other services, enabling members to import and export their data easily.
    - Interoperability Standards: Development of standards that ensure data can be shared and accessed across different platforms and services without loss of fidelity.

 5. Sustainability and Ethical AI